UT-Austin-RPL/amago/tutorial.md

 #### Offline RL and Replay Across Experiments
 <details>

 The path to the replay buffer is determined by `dset_root/dset_name`, not by the `run_name`: we can share the same replay buffer across multiple experiments or initialize the buffer to the result of a previous experiment.
 The buffer is divided into two partitions `fifo`  and `protected`. `fifo` imitates a standard replay buffer by deleting the oldest data when full. `protected` data is sampled but never deleted.
 The best way to do offline RL is to move the offline dataset into `dset_root/dset_name/buffer/protected` and set `start_collecting_at_epoch = float("inf")`.
-This will likely involve converting your offline RL dataset to `hindsight.Trajectory`s and saving them to disk (examples coming soon).
+This will likely involve converting our offline RL dataset to `hindsight.Trajectory`s and saving them to disk (examples coming soon).
 Any online fine-tuning after `start_collecting_at_epoch` would follow the [DQfD](https://arxiv.org/abs/1704.03732) style of preserving the initial dataset while collecting our own online dataset in `fifo` and sampling uniformly from both.

 </details>